 Artist-Invite-Artists Residency Groups provide an option for makers seeking a brief interlude from the customary solitude of private studio practices or makers who invest a majority of their time in academia or arts administration.
 Red Lodge Clay Center invites these individuals to coordinate their artist peer groups year round, convening in the south wing of Fox Studios for group residencies of two to four weeks.
 Contact David Hiltner, email@example.com for more information.

 The Red Lodge Clay Center welcomes applications from ceramic artists who will thrive working as a team, in a community minded atmosphere.

 The ceramics studio is located approximately six miles north of Red Lodge, 463 Two Mile Bridge Road.
 A form of transportation is necessary for the duration of the residency.
-Resident artists have 24-hour access to the ceramics studio.
+Resident artists have 24-hour access to the ceramics studio and are provided fully furnished housing.
 For more detailed information on material needs and studio equipment please contact the Red Lodge Clay Center.
 Apply Online

 Or for more information call 406.446.3993 or email Sean O’Connell at: firstname.lastname@example.org